autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/wallets/polkadot.md

     ![trouble-8](/img/doc-imgs/polkadot/trouble-8.png)

-7. You will now see `Subspace Testnet` as an option on the `Allow use on any chain` dropdown.
+7. You will now see `Autonomys Testnet` as an option on the `Allow use on any chain` dropdown.

     ![trouble-9](/img/doc-imgs/polkadot/trouble-9.png)